opennetworkinglab/ngsdn-tutorial/EXERCISE-7.md

 ### 6. Add missing interface config

-Let's start a ping from `h3` to any other host, for example `h2`:
+Start a ping from `h3` to any other host, for example `h2`:

     mininet> h3 ping h2
     ...

 It should NOT work.
-Can you tell why?
+Can you explain why?

-Let's check the ONOS log (`make onos-log`), you should see the following
+Let's check the ONOS log (`make onos-log`).
+You should see the following
 messages:

     ...